What we do – Science

 JCC – Journal of Crohn’s and Colitis is the official journal of ECCO and is concerned with the dissemination of knowledge on clinical, basic science, and innovative methods related to IBD.
 The journal publishes Original Articles, Review Articles, Editorials, Viewpoints, ECCO-originated papers, Short Reports, Abstracts and Letters to the Editor.
 JCC issues are published 12 times a year and cover the knowledge and science related to IBD: The aims are to update, innovate and challenge.

-ECCO News is the society magazine of ECCO available online.
-The ambition of ECCO News is to reflect what’s going on within the organisation and to report on IBD activities at large within Europe.
+ECCO News is the society magazine of ECCO published quarterly and available online.
+The ambition of ECCO News is to reflect on current activities of the organisation and to report on the latest resources and information about IBD at large within Europe.

 With this periodical publication ECCO opens a new way to maintain the information-flow on the activities taking place within the society - keeping its members up-to-date as well as all gastroenterologists, surgeons, paediatricians, basic scientists and nurses worldwide interested in IBD.